 A remote control program parameter list is used in, and can be modified by, the execute form of the STAE macro instruction.
 The control program parameter list can be generated by the list form of the STAE macro instruction.
-If the user desires to dynamically changed the contents of the remote STAE parameter list, he may do so by coding a new exit address and/or a new parameter list address.
-If exit address or PARM= is coded, only the associated field in the remote STAE parameter list will be changed.
-The other field will remain as it was before the current STAE request was made.
+If you want to dynamically change the contents of the remote STAE parameter list, he may do so by coding a new exit address and/or a new parameter list address.
+If exit address or PARM= is coded, only the associated field in the remote STAE parameter list is changed.
+The other field remains as it was before the current STAE request was made.